-For biological applications involving the formation of micelles, a triblock copolymer $\mathbf{9}$ can be synthesized through the introduction of a middle block, \mathbf{B} , using monomer $\mathbf{5}$.
-Note that p and m are coefficients.
+For biological applications, involving the formation of micelles, a triblock copolymer 9 can be synthesized through the introduction of a middle block, \mathbf{B} , using monomer $\mathbf{5}$.

-8. Draw the structures of 5, 7, and 8.
+8. Draw the structures of 5, 7 and 8.

 5 (no other products than 6:A-B are obtained)

 7 (a gas is formed in the final step)

+8